latex-lsp/texlab-web/src/pages/docs/installation/gettingStarted.md

 > **Note**: Please make sure that all dependencies are in your `PATH` environment variable.
 > If you use MikTeX, then ensure that `kpsewhich` is installed.

-## Supported Editors

-The server is designed to be independent of the editor.
-It can be used with any editor that implements the Language Server Protocol.
-We currently only provide an [extension](https://github.com/latex-lsp/texlab-vscode) for [Visual Studio Code](https://code.visualstudio.com).
-Please see the [download page](/#download) for installation instructions.

 ## Usage